sjentsch/lsjDocs/Ch07/Ch07_Probability_1.rst

 “what kind of events” will happen.
 In the first question I *know* that the coin is fair so there is a 50\% chance that any individual coin flip will come up heads.
-In the second question I *know* that the chance of rolling a 6 on a single die is 1 in 6.
+In the second question I *know* that the chance of rolling a 6 on a single dice is 1 in 6.
 In the third question I *know* that the deck is shuffled properly.
 And in the fourth question I *know* that the lottery follows specific rules.
 You get the idea.
 The critical point is that probabilistic questions start with a known **model** of